-Last time, we examined dialogue– the step in which you look for patterns and information in the feedback data you’ve received.
-This week, we examine the final step – course correct.
+Last time, we examined dialogue—the step in which you look for patterns and information in the feedback data you’ve received.
+In this article, we examine the final step — course correct.

 Congratulations!
 You’ve reached the last step in the feedback loop – course correction!
 Course correcting is changing your actions in line with the feedback you’ve received.
 Course corrections can involve major shifts in strategy or easy but important adjustments to how you work.
 What’s important is that you thoughtfully consider the feedback you’ve heard, what it means to the people who gave it to you, and what you and others in your organization can do about it.

 There are many ways to course correct, depending on what you’ve heard and what you can do about it.

 How you course correct will depend on how strong the buy-in to the feedback process is from different stakeholders.

 It will depend on your organizational resources.
 And of course it will depend on what feedback you heard.
 The trick is to be honest about what level of course correction is possible – ideally before you even collect the feedback!